Los Angeles bid for the 2016 Summer Olympics: Sport culture

 Prior to 1995, the Rams (1946–1994) and the Raiders (1982–1994) of the NFL were in the Los Angeles market.
 The Los Angeles Angels of Anaheim and Anaheim Ducks are both based in nearby Anaheim.

-No reference to the sport culture of Los Angeles would be complete without mentioning the immensely successful intercollegiate athletics programs at UCLA and the University of Southern California, both of which have been the breeding grounds for countless Olympic gold-medalists in nearly every Olympic sport.
+No reference to the sport culture of Los Angeles would be complete without mentioning the successful intercollegiate athletics programs at UCLA and the University of Southern California, both of which have produced many Olympic gold-medalists in nearly every Olympic sport.

 Beach volleyball and windsurfing were both invented in the area (though predecessors of both were invented in some form by Duke Kahanamoku in Hawaii).
 Venice, also known as Dogtown, is credited with being the birthplace of skateboarding and the place where rollerblading first became popular.
 Area beaches are popular with surfers, who have created their own subculture.

 Los Angeles has twice played host to the summer Olympic Games: in 1932 and in 1984, both of which were profitable, the latter being the most profitable Olympics in history, with profits of over $200 million.
 When the tenth Olympic Games were hosted in 1932, the former 10th Street was renamed Olympic Blvd.
 The 1984 Summer Olympics inspired the creation of the Los Angeles Marathon, which has been celebrated every year in March since 1986.

 Super Bowls I and VII were also contested in the city as was the World Cup Final in 1994.

-City recognition

-The Los Angeles area contains all kinds of topography, notably the hills and mountains rising around the metropolis (it's the only major city in the United States bisected by a mountain range); four mountain ranges extend into city boundaries.
-Thousands of miles of trails crisscross the city and neighboring areas, providing exercise and wilderness access on foot, bike, or horse.
-Across the county a great variety of outdoor activities are available, such as skiing, rock climbing, gold panning, hang gliding, and windsurfing.
-Numerous outdoor clubs serve these sports, including the Angeles Chapter of the Sierra Club, which leads over 4,000 outings annually in the area.

-Los Angeles is also known as The Entertainment Capital of the World with Hollywood and its beautiful beaches makes it a wonderful summer city for the games which is seen as a plus for the city.
-The Los Angeles area, recognized by its sprawling urban terrain, is one of the world's most important centers of culture, science, technology, international trade, and higher education, and is home to numerous world-renowned institutions in a broad range of professional and cultural fields.
-The city and its immediate surrounding vicinity leads the world in producing popular entertainment—such as motion pictures, television, and recorded music—which forms the base of its international fame and global status.